kdt111/lua_w/README.md

 	- Ability to automaticly detect and bind some custom operators to `Lua` (+, -, *, /, unary -, ==, <, <=)
 	- Ability to define custom behaviour for `Lua`'s metamethods (eg. define more operators than the detected ones)
 	- `Lua`'s garbage collector repects calls to destructors
-	- a custom `instanceof` function that allows to check in `Lua` if a varaible is some specific bound type
+	- a custom `type` function that can also check for the registered types (for everything else will work the same as the regular type function)
 	- Inheritance support (limited to one parent type) with full support of virtual methods
 - Type safe retrieval of pointers from `Lua` using RTTI (you can opt-out of this feature)